Frequently Asked Questions - Graduate Admissions

 Must I submit recommendation letters from faculty?
 Current Stanford students should submit two recommendation letters from Stanford faculty.
 New applicants should submit at least one academic recommendation letter.
 We understand that there may be circumstances where this is not possible, but recommend that you make every effort to do so, as it could negatively affect your application.

 Must I complete the background requirements before applying to the M.S. program?
 Applicants must have completed one year of calculus before applying.
-Students may complete the other background requirements (fifteen units of engineering/science, computer programming, and probability) after admission, or during the M.S. program.
+Students may complete the general programming course after admission, or during the M.S. program.

 How long does it take to complete the MS program?
 Students can easily complete the MS program in nine months by taking 15 units per quarter.
 Students also have the option to complete the program in 15-18 months by taking 8-10 units per quarter, which costs less per quarter, and allows for part-time employment.